robin-drexler/wordle-bot/Readme.md

 ### `RECORD_VIDEO`

 If set to `1`, the bot will record a video of its attempt to try to solve the wordle.

-Video will be saved to `./videos/`.

-Alternatively, you can also run `npm run record`